LifeCoachRay/newsockets/README.md

-# ws: a Node.js NewSockets library
+# Ns: a Node.js NewSockets library

 NS is a simple to use, blazing fast, and thoroughly tested NewSockets client and server implementation.
 A NewSockets Fork.